Why Casillas' ‘I'm gay' tweet was no laughing matter

 But among all the supportive replies to Casillas' supposed coming out, there was a tell-tale sign that things weren't what they seemed.

-'It's time to tell our story, Iker', said Carles Puyol - Casillas' former team-mate for Spain, signing off his response with a kiss emoji.
+"It's time to tell our story, Iker," said Carles Puyol - Casillas' former team-mate for Spain, signing off his response with a kiss emoji.

 And, as it turned out, Casillas wasn't coming out at all.